If you’re off work sick for seven days or less, your employer should not ask for medical evidence that you’ve been ill.

 Fit notes and how to get one

-A fit note must be signed by a doctor, such as your GP.
-Your doctor will assess you, and if he or she decides that your health affects your fitness for work, they can issue a fit note and advise that:
+A fit note must be signed by a doctor or qualified health professional, such as an Advanced Practitioner.
+They will assess you, and if he or she decides that your health affects your fitness for work, they can issue a fit note and advise that:

 - you are “not fit for work”